Sterling Ruby: Fashion and design

 In Spring 2019, Ruby announced the launch of a ready-to-wear collection S.R.
 STUDIO.
 LA.
 CA. [16] The collection has evolved from ten years of experimentation and development in Ruby’s work in soft sculpture, quilts, backdrops and garments.
 Ruby described the collection, saying “I’ve always been interested in the behavioral power that comes with clothing.
 For years I have been privately exploring garments as a medium, as something that impacts the way one can think, feel, and move.”

-Sterling Ruby’s designs were very unique as they incorporated much of his past contemporary art skills and works.
+Sterling Ruby’s designs were unique as they incorporated much of his past contemporary art skills and works.
 In addition, he added artwork, specifically photographs, from his wife Melanie Schiff.
 These images were of candles and weeds, and he printed them on silk dresses.
 Onto his denim pieces, he added U.S flag decals which reflected particular sculptures he created in the past.
 He also added a print of another one of his past sculptures onto some garments; this pattern was of animal skulls in different types of wigs.
 When Ruby described the difference between the production of fashion and art, he said he doesn’t see any difference in the making.
 But he did say he finds the creation of fashion more rewarding as you see people walking around in the world wearing art you have created.

 S.R.
 STUDIO.
 LA.
 CA. debuted in June 2019 at Pitti Immagine Uomo 96 in Florence, Italy.
 Ruby was the featured Special Guest designer on June 13.